Waco 9: Development

 The Waco 9 was the first of the steel-tubed fuselage aircraft designs to be built by the Advance Aircraft Company, which became the Waco Aircraft Company circa 1929.
 The Model 9 was a three-seat open cockpit biplane with the ailerons on the upper wings extending outboard of the main wing surfaces.

 About 270 Model 9 aircraft were built during 1925 and 1926.

 Operational history

 The Model 9 was of rugged construction to meet the barnstorming requirements of the period.
 The cost when new was between $2,025 and $2,500.
 A Waco 9 was flown in the 1926 Ford National Reliability Air Tour.

 The Model 9 was the first aircraft type to be fitted with aluminum floats (by the EDO Corporation in 1928).
 By 2007, a few examples remained airworthy in the US and five aircraft were held by museums.

 Variants

-Model 9s were fitted with a variety of engines including the 90 hp Curtiss OX-5, the 100 hp Curtiss OXX-6, 100 hp Curtiss C-6 and the 150 hp Hisso A. Fitment of the various engines did not change the model number.
+Model 9s were fitted with a variety of engines including the 90 hp Curtiss OX-5, the 100 hp Curtiss OXX-6, 100 hp Curtiss C-6 and the 150 hp Wright-Hisso A. Fitment of the various engines did not change the model number.